Chalarangelo/30-seconds-of-code/snippets/LimitedWordTextarea.md

 title: LimitedWordTextarea
 tags: components,input,state,callback,effect,event,intermediate
 firstSeen: 2019-02-20T18:22:22+02:00
-lastUpdated: 2021-01-07T23:57:13+02:00
+lastUpdated: 2021-10-13T19:29:39+02:00
 ---

 Renders a textarea component with a word limit.

-- Use the `useState()` hook to create a state variable, containing `content` and `wordCount`, using the `value` prop and `0` as the initial values respectively.
+- Use the `useState()` hook to create a state variable, containing `content` and `wordCount`.
+Use the `value` prop and `0` as the initial values respectively.
 - Use the `useCallback()` hooks to create a memoized function, `setFormattedContent`, that uses `String.prototype.split()` to turn the input into an array of words.
-- Check if the result of applying `Array.prototype.filter()` combined with `Boolean` has a `length` longer than `limit` and, if so, trim the input, otherwise return the raw input, updating state accordingly in both cases.
+- Check if the result of applying `Array.prototype.filter()` combined with `Boolean` has a `length` longer than `limit`.
+If it does, trim the input.
+Otherwise return the raw input, updating state accordingly in both cases.
 - Use the `useEffect()` hook to call the `setFormattedContent` method on the value of the `content` state variable during the initial render.
 - Bind the `onChange` event of the `<textarea>` to call `setFormattedContent` with the value of `event.target.value`.